 Pricing and Dealer Premium

-Pricing and dealer premium are important factors to considered when choosing which online bullion dealers to buy from.
-When you buy silver and gold bullion, you are likely buying it as an investment or as a way of storing wealth or saving money for the future.
+Pricing and dealer premiums are essential when choosing which online bullion dealers to buy from.
+When you buy silver and gold bullion, you are likely buying it as an investment, a way of storing wealth, or a way of saving money for the future.

-No matter what reasons you have that lead you to buy silver bullion, price will almost always be a top factor.
-The amount you pay above the current spot price when you buy silver is called the “dealer premium”.
-This is the markup that the dealer charges that will cover the dealer’s overhead costs, the dealer profit and in cases of free shipping, the shipping charges.
-The dealers that offer free shipping with a low minimum order typically have higher per piece premiums which can be of particular to note when making bulk purchases.
+No matter what reasons you have that lead you to buy silver bullion, the price will almost always be a top factor.
+The amount above the current spot price when you buy silver is called the “dealer premium.”
+This is the markup that the dealer charges that will cover their overhead costs, profit, and in cases of free shipping, the shipping charges.
+Dealers that offer free shipping with a low minimum order have higher per-piece premiums, which can be of particular note when making bulk purchases.

-You always want to pay the lowest possible premium over spot price when you buy silver.
-In most cases, the spot price will have to rise higher than the price that you paid, including the dealer premium in order to profit from your investment.
+You always want to pay the lowest possible premium over the spot price when you buy silver.
+In most cases, the spot price will have to rise higher than the price you paid, including the dealer premium, to profit from your investment.

 Prices on precious metals are relatively stable and rise and fall slowly over time.
-It can take months or years before the spot price rises to an amount above what you paid in order to turn a profit on your investment, if that is one of your goals.
-The lower the dealer premium on the items that you buy the faster your investment becomes profitable.
+If you want to turn a profit on your investment, it can take months or years before the spot price rises to an amount above what you paid.
+The lower the dealer premium on the items that you buy, the faster your investment becomes profitable.

-Some items, such as American Silver Eagle coins will always cost more than silver spot price.
-One reason for this is because the US Mint charges wholesalers and dealers a premium over spot price in order to cover the cost of production and distribution.
-That premium gets baked into the cost is always past along to investors.
+Some items, such as American Silver Eagle coins, will always cost more because the US Mint charges wholesalers and dealers a premium over the spot price to cover the cost of production and distribution.
+That premium is baked into the cost and is always passed along to investors.

-The US Mint has been experiencing ongoing production problems that began during the pandemic with supply chain shutdowns.
-In recent months, it’s been reported that the procurement of raw planchets continues to be an issue for the mint.
-The mint has been unable to keep up with the demand from investors, which has resulted in higher wholesale premiums and market prices.
+The US Mint has been experiencing ongoing production problems that began during the pandemic due to supply chain shutdowns.
+In recent months, there have been reports that the procurement of raw planchets continues to be a problem for the mint.
+The mint has been unable to keep up with investor demand, which has resulted in higher wholesale premiums and market prices.

 Part of this premium can be recovered when selling Silver Eagles as dealers tend to pay above spot price.
 But you can’t always count on that.